randsleadershipslack/documents-and-resources/code-of-conduct.md

 ## Administrators

-The Administrator(s) of Rands Leadership as of November 2020:
+The Administrator(s) of Rands Leadership as of May 2021:

 * @mcole
 * @okterok